By Any Means Necessary (Babylon 5): Plot

-Orin Zento, the (ostensible) negotiator sent by the Earth Senate Labor Committee to settle the strike, offers nothing but empty promises and threats of retribution for the striking workers.
+Orin Zento, the (ostensible) negotiator sent by the Earth Senate Labor Committee to settle the strike, offers nothing but empty promises and threats of retribution.
 The strike gives the Earth Senate the excuse that it was looking for to invoke the Rush Act, which permits a commander to use any means necessary, including the use of force, to end a strike.
-The strikers end up rioting when a security force goes to arrest them, with Commander Sinclair managing to end the situation before anyone gets seriously injured.
+The strikers end up rioting when a security force moves to arrest them, with Commander Sinclair managing to end the situation before anyone gets seriously injured.
 Zento then has the Senate invoke the act.

-Instead of using security personnel to end the strike as the Senate intended, Sinclair finds a loophole in the orders that allows him to divert excess funding from the military budget to hire additional workers and upgrade the dock equipment, as well as to grant amnesty to the strikers.
-When the stunned Zento protests that this move is not in the spirit of the Rush Act, Sinclair dismisses it by noting that the phrase "any means necessary" in the law clearly allows him to fully acquiesce to the strikers' demands to resolve the situation.
+After arranging for one final meeting between parties, Sinclair finds a loophole in the orders that allows him to divert excess funding from the military budget to hire additional workers and upgrade the dock equipment, as well as to grant amnesty to the strikers.
+When the stunned Zento protests, Sinclair notes that the phrase "any means necessary" in the Rush Act clearly allows him to fully acquiesce to the strikers' demands to resolve the situation.
 As for the workers, they are delighted at this unexpectedly swift victory and agree to immediately resume their duties.
+Later, Senator Hidoshi praises Sinclair for his cleverness and advocacy for the workers, but warns that the humiliated Zento has powerful friends who will be keen to make trouble for Sinclair.

 Meanwhile, Mollari demands retribution against G'Kar for the stolen Centauri artifact.
 Sinclair changes the subject and informs Mollari that the G'Quan Eth is a controlled substance only allowed for medical or religious purposes, and must be impounded.
 Molari agrees to give up the plant.
 G'Kar despairs, saying that Mollari only did so because it is too late to perform the religious ceremony: it must be performed when the rays of sunlight touch the G'Quan Mountain at a specific time of the year.
 Sinclair reminds him that the rules of the ritual predate Narns traveling between the stars, so there is now a loophole: the light from 10 Narn years ago is still traveling and is now about to reach Babylon 5, so G'Kar can perform the ritual with the required rays of sunlight.
 A delighted G'Kar thanks Sinclair and assures him the Centauri artifact will be returned.
 As such, G'Kar makes his preparations and performs his religious observance with some careful timing for the anticipated light's arrival.